leebaan/basic-webapp/README.md

 ## Hello World Python-Flask

-This is a Python-Flask application build on Kubernetes & Docker.
+This is a Python-Flask application built on Kubernetes & Docker.

 ## Repo Structure